leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 vim setup.ans
 #Check the hostname
 hostname
+# Set up iptables rather than disbaling it!
+# You need to add this to /etc/sysconfig/iptables
+iptables -A INPUT -p tcp -m multiport --dport 22,443,5222,69,5432  -j ACCEPT;

 # Set the service up - Disconnected because we are using postgresql
 spacewalk-setup --disconnected --answer-file=setup.ans
 # Sometimes the setup reports fail when its not actually failed, so list what's what